alexk99/the_router/frr_quagga_howto.md

 # 2. Configure TR

 ## 2.1.
-add following commands to the startup section of TR's configuration file
+add following commands to the startup section of BR's configuration file

     sysctl set linux_route_proto 3
     sysctl set ppp_install_subsc_linux_routes 1

 ## 2.2.
-use the "kni" flag for all TR VIF interfaces that will be used to communicate with external routers via a dynamic routing protocol
+Use the "kni" flag for all VIF interfaces that will be used to communicate with external routers via a dynamic routing protocol

 for example